The Beeches (Springfield, Tennessee)

-The Beeches is a historic mansion in Springfield, Tennessee, USA.
+The Beeches is a historic mansion in Springfield, Tennessee, United States.

 History

 The mansion was completed in 1869.
 It was designed in the Italianate architectural style.
 It was built for John Woodard, who served in the Tennessee House of Representatives.
 He gifted the mansion to his son, Albert G. Woodard, in 1889.
 By 1938, the property was sold to J.W.
 Helm.
 By the 1980s, it belonged to Robert Brown, Jr.

 It has been listed on the National Register of Historic Places since March 25, 1982.

-The Home is currently occupied by Kerry Roberts, a member of the Tennessee Senate, and his family.
+The Home is currently a private residence.